 “It is not over,” she said at last, looking at me with crazed excitement.
 She twisted her arms, pushing her hands up and around so that she could grab a hold of me as well.
 She locked her grip as tightly as I held onto her and she smiled at me, looking very unstable.

 “I won’t go down because of you,” she growled.
 “If you want to see some fire, get ready for what I can show you.
-I’ve turned myself into a bomb, mage.
+I’ve turned myself into a bomb, you wretch.
 You and I are going to burn to ash right where we stand.
 Witness the true power of the flame!”

-I threw my head forward, slamming my forehead into her nose.
-It cracked with a satisfying sound, and she recoiled appropriately, releasing my arms in the process.
+I threw myself forward, slamming my forehead into her nose.
+It cracked with a terrible sound, and she recoiled appropriately, releasing my arms in the process.
 I used a spell to transport myself, landing less than twenty yards away, but out of the circle of guards that were closing in around us, many of them unaware of what she was planning.

 I heard her scream with a mixture of rage and extreme pain.
-I put up a mana shield and ducked down as best I could.
+I shielded myself with all of the magical energy I could harness and fell to the floor.

 A moment later, she exploded.

-I don’t know if the dragonkin guards were simply unaware of her intent, or they knew and underestimated the blast.
-Either way, they were engulfed in the flames that erupted and I was knocked back by the blast, but my shield held.
+I don’t know if the guards were simply unaware of her intent, or they knew and underestimated the blast.
+Either way, they were engulfed in the flames that erupted and I was knocked away by the blast, but my shield held.

 In the aftermath there was only silence.
 I stood, looked around, and then cautiously approached the crater where the woman had stood.
 She had transformed her entire physical body into fuel for the magical blast, but tattered remains of her clothing and a chain necklace remained where she had once stood.